Jozo132/node-omron-read/README.md

-# node-omron-read
+node-omron-read
 ===============
 ### Overview
 This is a Node-RED node module to directly interface OMRON PLCs over FINS Ethernet protocol.
-For now it only supports direct data readout from memory but it's VERY use friendly.
+For now it only supports direct data readout from memory but it's VERY user friendly.
 More functions will be added when needed.
 Credits to [Patrick Servello (patrick--)](https://github.com/patrick--) for his implementation of the FINS node backbone.

 ### Prerequisites for Windows